Peta Matthews – Practice Manager

 *All Counsellors are currently taking on new clients.

-Kelsey has completed a Bachelor degree in Psychological Science, a Graduate Diploma in Rehabilitation Counselling and a Master of Counselling.
+Kelsey has completed a Bachelor degree in Psychological Science, a Graduate Diploma in Rehabilitation Counselling and a Masters degree in Counselling.
+She is currently registered as a Level 2 Counsellor with the Australian Counselling Association (ACA).
 She has also trained in Applied Behaviour Analysis (ABA) Therapy, which has equipped her with a variety of behaviour modification skills .
-She has worked within the mental health field for approximately 2 years, including volunteering for the Wellways and ARCVic helplines, and conducting intake at YVP.
-Kelsey currently holds a student registration with the Australia Counselling Association (ACA) and will be a fully registered Counsellor in July 2019.
+She has worked within the mental health field for approximately 3 years, including individual counselling, volunteering for the Wellways and ARCVic helplines, and conducting intake at YVP.

 Her training has provided her with practical experience in delivering a range of different treatment modalities including Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), Motivational Interviewing (MI) and Mindfulness.
 She sees clients presenting with a range of mental health concerns and personal challenges including stress, anxiety, depression, trauma, work issues, low self-esteem, life transitions and pain management.
 Kelsey works with clients from all stages of the lifespan but has a preference for counselling children, adolescents and young people (10-25 years).